sangwkim/fred_simulation_model/README.md

 train_fred_010.py: trains an RNN for the dynamic simulation model for FrED

-pi_simul_010.py: contains a code that simulates a PI feedback controller on the learned FrED model
+pi_simul_010.py: simulates a PI feedback controller on the learned FrED model